 We are very firm on serving people well and honestly.
 We steer homebuyers away from predatory lending practices and educate you on affordable options, providing educational support before and after you buy.
 Your options are clearly explained; and you will feel confident and supported as you take your next big step.

 We work with some stellar non-profit partners, that provide counseling to get you confidently on the path towards homeownership.
 Interested homebuyers walk through our doors and may get into their new home anywhere from two months to 2 years later.
-Preparing to own a home is a process, and we are here to make it possible, easier and understandable.
+Preparing to own a home is a process, and we are here to make it possible and understandable.

 Typically our program requires that you put down a minimum cash contribution of $2,500 or 1% of your purchase price, whichever is greater.

-Community Land Trusts (CLTs) are non-profit organizations that help make homes and other things (such as community gardens, commercial space, housing) affordable and accessible.
+Community Land Trusts (CLTs) are non-profit organizations that help make homes and other land (such as community gardens, commercial space, housing) affordable and accessible.
 For most CLTs, affordable housing is the highest priority.
 There are over 250 CLT programs across the country, serving communities from small towns to large cities.
 Read more in About Community Land Trusts.